Battle of Caldiero (1805): Strategic aftermath

 Charles hoped to march northeast to Villach for an early junction with his brother, Archduke John.
 However, he heard that some of Napoleon's troops were moving in his direction from the Danube valley.
 Marshal Michel Ney's VI Corps was repulsed at Scharnitz on 4 November with 800 casualties.
 However, that day, another brigade broke through a pass farther west at Leutasch, capturing about 600 Austrian line infantry.
 At Weyer on 7 November, Auguste Marmont's II Corps overtook and captured two battalions belonging to Maximilian, Count of Merveldt's corps.
 Farther east on the following day, Louis Davout's III Corps advance guard crushed Merveldt's column at the Battle of Mariazell.
 Ney occupied Innsbruck on 7 November and Marmont was heading for Leoben in Styria.
 Armed with this new information, Charles instead directed his troops' march on a more easterly path toward Ljubljana (Laibach).
 Massena suspended his pursuit of Charles on 16 November.

 Archdukes Charles and John joined forces near Maribor (Marburg an der Drau) on 26 November.
 Though he now had an army numbering 85,000, Charles elected not to make a thrust at Vienna by attacking Marmont.
 Instead, he "moved rather slowly" according to historian Gunther E. Rothenberg.
 Charles pitched camp on the Mur River until 2 December when he withdrew into Hungary.
 By the time he reached Körmend on 6 December, the Battle of Austerlitz had been fought, ending in a decisive French victory.

 Even after his great victory, Emperor Napoleon considered Archduke Charles' large army a threat.
 Accordingly, he directed Massena to reorganize his army as the VIII Corps, sweep east, and send Mermet's and Pully's heavy cavalry to Graz.
 Marmont massed at Graz with the II Corps while Ney reached Klagenfurt with his VI Corps.
 Napoleon stationed Marshal Davout's III Corps at Bratislava (Pressburg) and Marshal Nicolas Soult's IV Corps south of Vienna.
 Charles' army was completely boxed in.
 On 26 December, the Treaty of Pressburg was signed, ending the conflict.

 Commentary

 The battle was a significant strategic victory for the French as it allowed them to closely follow and continually harass the Austrian army as it fell back towards inner Austria.
 Masséna thus delayed Charles, preventing him from joining the army of the Danube and directly influencing the main theatre of the war.

 Historians disagree on whether Caldiero was a French tactical victory, an Austrian tactical victory or a draw.
 Alain Pigeard, whose work is a major source for this article, rated the engagement as a French victory.
 Digby Smith called the battle a "drawn match", but Frederick C. Schneid called it "indecisive".
 Gunther E. Rothenberg wrote that Caldiero was "Austria's solitary military success in this war", but he was aware that the French historian Adolphe Thiers had considered the battle to be a French victory.

+Napoleon was more critical of Andre Masséna: ‘(He) has behaved indifferently.
+He made bad dispositions and got himself beaten at Caldiero’.